ISSOtm/issotm.github.io/_pages/aevilia.md

 layout: single
 ---

 Aevilia is a homebrew RPG for the Game Boy Color.
-Well, a dmeo, at least.
+Well, a demo, at least.

 ## Download